Aramanız hiçbir sonuçla eşleşmedi.

 Users that have an unresolved privacy or data use concern that we have not addressed satisfactorily, can contact our U.S.-based third party dispute resolution provider (free of charge) at https://feedback-form.truste.com/watchdog/request.

-Under certain conditions, specified on the Privacy Shield website, Users may invoke binding arbitration when other dispute resolution procedures have been exhausted.
+Under certain conditions, Users may invoke binding arbitration when other dispute resolution procedures have been exhausted.
 Users also have the right to file a complaint with a competent data protection authority if they are a resident of a European Union member state.